iTwin/bis-schemas/Standard/BisCustomAttributes.remarks.md

 ### SchemaLayerInfo

 BIS schemas should be tagged with the `SchemaLayerInfo` `CustomAttribute` to enable validation and error checking related to schema-references.

+### TypeDefinitionRelationship

+Under this _type definition_ semantics, the element at the source end of the relationship is subclassified by the element at the target end (its Type-Definition).
+That is, the latter provides a finer classification of the former than what its _element class_ targets.
+Furthermore, any business properties and their values captured by the element at the target end of the relationship are considered shared among all the elements at the source of the relationship.

+Note that the `TypeDefinitionRelationship` `CustomAttribute` implies that a relationship tagged with it uses a _referencing_ **strenght**, has a _0..*_ **multiplicity** on its source end, and a _0..1_ **multiplicity** on its target end-point.